XpiritBV/ContainerWorkshop-Docs/Lab3-DockerizingNETCore.md

 > ##### Strange connection string or not?
 > There are at least two remarkable things in this connection string.
 Can you spot them and explain why?
 Don't worry if not, as we will look at this in the [Networking](Lab4-Networking.md) lab.

-With this change, you should be able to run your application completely from containers.
+With this change, you should be able to run your applications in containers.
 Make sure you have stopped any containers related to the application.
 Give it a try and fix any issues that occur.

 ## <a name="debug"></a>Debugging with Docker container instances
 One of the nicest features of the Docker support in Visual Studio is the debugging support while running container instances.
 Check out how easy debugging is by stepping through the application like before.